Commands

 Usage: bucket <field> <range>

-will interpret field
+Description: bucket will interpret field as

 a numeric value and will group the data in multiples of range.